-- O To improve the collection of paintings and objets d'art which reflect the history of the Royal Air Force in particular, and aviation in general. - o To maintain and expand the Library book collection. - O To install an additional stained glass window celebrating the role of women in the Royal Air Force. - To commission works of art to fill gaps in the history of aviation art within the Club. - To work with BAe Systems to produce a book commemorating 100 years of the Royal Air Force through art.
-This was published in July 2018. - To commission a portrait of Her Majesty the Queen to mark the Club's Centenary in 2018.
-This was unveiled by Her Majesty in October 2018. - o To commission paintings for the Dining Room.
+- To improve the collection of paintings and objets d'art which reflect the history of the Royal Air Force in particular, and aviation in general. - o To maintain and expand the Library book collection. - o To commission works of art to fill gaps in the history of aviation art within the Club. - o To commission a portrait of the current Club President to hang in the Presidents' Room